Bjoern-Hegstam/shopping-list-js/README.md

   * Shopping lists
   * Item types

-* User flow
-  * New user is registered
-  * Needs to be confirmed by admin before able to login
-  * Once logged in, can create new lists, add item types, add/remove items

 * User management - Available for admin users
-  * Navbar dropdown for admin [ItemTypes, Users]
   * Admin can edit item types, delete users, change user role and confirm new users

 * Make navbar collapsible

-* Keep current error reponse for api requests, but add a proper error page for non-api requests.
-(Flash error message over navbar?)

-* Sanitize input

 * For the future: Look into rebuild using React